 His latest album, And Somehow I Fell Upon This Place, is a journey from the dark to the light, a story dipping into emotion and intensity that’s both haunting and hopeful.
 Recorded at Operation Northwoods with renowned producer Darryl Neudorf, the songs range from gritty to smooth and incorporate pop piano with an indie rock sound.

 He's also recorded an original song once a week, sometime writing a new song and other times polishing up an old demo.
-Recently, his song Following the Full Moonlight was recorded with an a capella choir arrangement.
+Tyler collaborated with cellist Mike Yates to record his song Dandelion in a local church, filmed another original song, Following the Full Moonlight with an a capella choir arrangement.